 Red Bar Brasserie

-Former Fresh chef Todd Jacobs is bringing his vegan culinary skills to Red Bar as the restaurant’s new executive chef.
+Former Fresh chef Todd Jacobs brings his vegan culinary skills to Red Bar as the restaurant’s executive chef.
 (If you’re a meat eater, don’t worry: The menu goes beyond plant-based.)
 Fill up on locally sourced seafood and lots of grilled veggie entrees.

 Red Bar Brasserie, 210 Hampton Road, Southhampton, NY 11968, 631-283-0704, redbarbrasserie.com

 Tracy Anderson and wellness BFF Gwyneth Paltrow’s healthy, organic on-the-go meals are sold out of Anderson’s Hamptons studios (the other one is in East Hampton).
 Among the offerings are fish tacos, kale ravioli, quinoa salsa, and cold-pressed juices.